DataDog/documentation/content/en/tracing/llm_observability/sdk.md

 - `bedrock` - AWS Bedrock Runtime (using [Boto3][2]/[Botocore][3]): supports all versions
 - `langchain` - LangChain LLM/Chat Models/Chains (using [LangChain][4]): supports all versions

-This means that you do not need to manually instrument your LLM calls with `LLMObs.llm()` as the SDK will capture them automatically.
+This means that you do not need to manually instrument your LLM calls with `LLMObs.llm()`, as the SDK captures them automatically.

 ## Advanced tracing

 ### Tracing spans using inline methods

 For each span kind, the `ddtrace.llmobs.LLMObs` class provides a corresponding inline method to automatically trace the operation a given code block entails.
-These methods have the same argument signature as their function decorator counterparts, with the addition that `name` will default to the span kind (e.g. `llm`, `workflow` and so on) if not provided.
+These methods have the same argument signature as their function decorator counterparts, with the addition that `name` defaults to the span kind (`llm`, `workflow`, and so on) if not provided.
 These methods can be used as context managers to automatically finish the span once the enclosed code block is completed.

 #### Example